jhu-bids/TermHub/README.md

 4. Run: `pip install -r requirements.txt`
 5. Install PostgreSQL and make sure it is running
   - Postgres.app makes this a breeze on macos: https://postgresapp.com/
   - variables are initially set to the values below.
-Note that  PGDATABASE and TERMHUB_DB_DB will need to change to termhub in the steps below.
+Note that `PGDATABASE` and `TERMHUB_DB_DB` will need to change to `termhub` in the steps below.
     - PGHOST=localhost
-    - PGUSER=postgres
+    - PGUSER=thadmin
     - PGPASSWORD=
     - PGPORT=5432
     - PGDATABASE=postgres